kl2karpenko/MateAcademy/12_lesson/readme.md

+## Practise

-## Using SASS please create folowing CSS rules:
+# Using SASS please create folowing CSS rules:

 1. Create a file with variables: